jwplayer/jw-design-ui-toolkit/README.md

 ```
 <link rel="stylesheet" type="text/css" href="./jw-design-system/styles/hook.min.css">
 ```
+### Using Icons
+Hook comes with two SVG sprites that contain all of the icons used across both the dashboard and the player.
+Step-by-step instructions coming soon.

 ### Referencing Components
 Each folder within `/components` contains an agnostic HTML version, a version with Jekyll logic built in, and a React-ready JSX version.